 Arthur most likely would have continued some of his fathers laws for a short while, but not to the same extent.
 He most likely would have continued arresting sorcerers, but he would not have continued persecuting them to the same extent that Uther did, IE having them burned at the stake.
 On top of that he would have had Morgana convincing him not to treat those with Magic so cruelly.
 Morgana frequently tried to do this to Uther in series 1, but it was of course pointless.

-Added to that Arthur also allows common men to become knights and marries a servant.
-With all this in mind its doubtful that Morgana and Gwen and Merlin all would not have been able to influence him in a positive way regarding Magic Users.
-Can you really imagine Arthur who already tried to make Uther see reason refusing to listen to either Morgana, Merlin or Gwen and go ahead and murder innocent men, women and children like Uther does in series 1?
+Its extremely doubtful that Morgana and Gwen and Merlin all would not have been able to influence Arthur in a positive way regarding Magic Users.
+Can you really imagine Arthur who already tried to make Uther see reason, refusing to listen to either Morgana, Merlin or Gwen and go ahead and murder innocent men, women and children like Uther does in series 1?

 Sadly Merlin stopped this from happening by helping to save Uther Pendragon’s life.
 Though in all fairness its not entirely his fault.
 Morgana relented and decided not to kill Uther.
 Still Merlin did play a hand in it delaying the assassin and giving Morgana enough time to save Uther’s life.

-Thus the great kingdom Arthur was supposed to build would have happened by season 2 and Morgana would not have gone down the path of darkness had it not been for Merlin listening to Gaius or Gwen.
+The great kingdom Arthur was supposed to build would have happened by season 2 and Morgana would not have gone down the path of darkness, had it not been for Merlin listening to Gaius or Gwen.
 If he had listened to the Dragon then Arthur who was clearly more than ready to become king would have become king.
-The Dragon’s advice was only wrong in that he should have told Merlin to make sure Uther died rather than simply not save him.
+The Dragon’s advice was only wrong in that he should have told Merlin to make sure Uther died, rather than simply not save him.

-Another understandable mistake, but still one that has a very negative effect on his and Arthur’s destiny and the greater good of Camelot.
+Another understandable mistake, but still one that has a very negative effect on his and Arthur’s destiny, and ultimately the greater good of Camelot.

 Arthur may have even been able to form an alliance with King Cenred.
 Cenred was at war with Camelot because of his hatred of Uther.
-Thus chances of an alliance with Cenred would have been stronger with an Arthur who had not only killed Uther but had exposed him as a hypocrite to the kingdom he had ruled over (Arthur would have obviously revealed why he had killed him) and had destroyed his legacy, everything he had spent decades building by bringing magic back to the realm.
+Chances of an alliance with Cenred would have been stronger with an Arthur who had not only killed Uther, but had exposed him as a hypocrite to the kingdom he had ruled over.
+(Arthur would have obviously revealed why he had killed him) and had destroyed his legacy, by bringing magic back to the realm.

-Added to this Cenred had close ties to Morgause and therefore through her could become an ally of Camelot.
+Added to this Cenred had close ties to Morgause and therefore through her, could become an ally of Camelot.
 Finally Cenred who was a coward and unlike Uther hated losing any men, would never launch an attack on Camelot.
-The Dragon alone could have destroyed Cenrid’s kingdom, so yes chances are he would form an alliance with Arthur who would be more willing to an alliance than Uther.
-This in turn would have lead to alliances with other kingdoms no doubt as Cenred and Camelot were old enemies, this would have served as an example to them.
+The Dragon alone could have destroyed Cenrid’s kingdom.

 Also with the power that Camelot would yield its doubtful anyone would wish to challenge it.
-Thus within a few years probably by the time of season 5.
-All of the kingdoms would have been united.
+Within a few years, probably by the time of season 5, all of the kingdoms would have been united.

 As a result of lying to Arthur about Morgause (who did not deceive Arthur at all) Merlin convinced Arthur that magic was evil.

 Prior to this Arthur as I already mentioned had been very open minded about magic.
 He spared Mordred.
-Unlike his father who believed everyone who used magic even children were dangerous had to be killed, Arthur could recognise that some magic was not evil and went out of his way to save an innocent Druid boy.
-He also showed respect to the unicorn and was even delighted when it returned from the dead.
-He also bowed to the sorcerer involved with the Unicorns wishes to save the kingdom and went through with the tests.
+He also showed respect to the unicorn and was even delighted when it returned from the dead, and even bowed to the sorcerer involved with the Unicorns wishes to save the kingdom and went through with the tests.
 Can you imagine Uther doing that?
-Even if it was to save Camelot from starvation Uther would be too proud to go through a sorcerers test.
+Even if it was to save Camelot from starvation, Uther would be too proud to go through a sorcerers test.
 Arthur also argued that even if Gwen’s father had been using magic then he did not deserve to be persecuted as long as he had not used it to harm anyone.
 It was obvious that the Arthur from seasons 1 and 2 did not hate magic like his father and in time could have easily been swayed to view it as a force for good in some instances.

-Also as Uther was still alive he would continue to persecute Magic users which in turn led to Morgana feeling more paranoid and ultimately lead to her siding with Morgause becoming a powerful enemy to Camelot.
+Also as Uther was still alive, he would continue to persecute Magic users which in turn led to Morgana feeling more paranoid and ultimately led to her siding with Morgause, becoming a powerful enemy to Camelot in the process.

 By lying to Arthur about Uther.
-Merlin created an Arthur who hated magic as much as his father, which naturally made it more difficult for Arthur to become the king Kilgharrah had foreseen who embraced magic.
+Merlin created an Arthur who hated magic as much as his father.

 Driving Morgana Insane